lootie/Slepians.jl/README.md

 # Examples

-The jupyter notebooks in the `Examples/` directory
+The jupyter notebooks in the `Examples/` directory illustrate the functionality of this package.

+# Funding

+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.